danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

     - Drupal DevOps Engineer working on Enterprise digital transformation projects.
     - Relaunched eurostar.com using Drupal and ActiveMQ, and working closely with technical partner SNCF.
 CI/CD deployment using Jenkins, Puppet & Capistrano.
+    - Technical guidance and implementation of Global Load Balancing using Stingray/ZXTM/Zeus.
+    - Training offshore teams in Mumbai, India

 === "Future"